Data-efficient Tactile Sensing with Electrical Impedance Tomography: Conclusion

 \section{Conclusion}

 This paper presents a data augmentation strategy for EIT-based tactile sensing that effectively addresses the challenge of limited datasets by amplifying a single-frame signal into 32 distinct signals.
-Our approach significantly improves tactile reconstruction accuracy, with correlation coefficients increasing by up to 17.35\% and relative errors decreasing by up to 23.74\%.
+This data augmentation approach significantly improves tactile reconstruction accuracy with the same DNN model, with correlation coefficients increasing by up to 17.35\% and relative errors decreasing by up to 23.74\%.
 Moreover, it dramatically reduces the need for measurement to build large training datasets, achieving comparable performance with over 31 times less raw data.
 The augmented dataset delivers superior reconstruction, accurately capturing touch details and providing clearer edges.
 This method is particularly effective in scenarios where data collection is limited, bridging the gap between deep learning and tactile sensing data acquisition challenges.
 Our strategy could serve as a foundational paradigm for data preprocessing across all EIT-based sensing tasks.